codercms/pg-uint128/README.md

   * \<= - LE (Less Than or Equal)

 ## Mixed type arithmetic
-Mixed type arithmetic between signed and unsigned integer types is quite complex because of different representation for signed and unsigned types.
+Mixed-type arithmetic between signed and unsigned integer types is complex due to the different representations used for each.

 Signed integer ranges: